fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Feed

-Provider of NuGet packages; can be a network shared directory or an http server.
+Provider of NuGet packages.
+In other package managers it would rather be called a *repository* instead.
+A feed can be a local or network shared directory (*local feed* in NuGet jargon) or an http server (*remote feed* in NuGet jargon.)

+Feed manages the location where packages are stored by package publishers and pulled from by consumers.

 # Setting Up NuGet